Felices los 4: Music video

 Directed by Jessy Terrero, the accompanying music video follows a love triangle between Maluma, a married woman played by actress and model Natalia Barulich and her husband, portrayed by Wilmer Valderrama.
 On 5 May 2017, the singer received a Vevo certification because the video became the most watched Latin video worldwide within its first 24 hours.

-As of May 2020, the video has been viewed more than 1.6 billion times.
+As of September 2025, the video has been viewed more than 1.9 billion times on YouTube.

 Salsa version

 A music video for the salsa version of the song featuring American singer Marc Anthony was released on 11 August 2017 and filmed in Miami's El Tucán and Marion.
-It was also directed by Terrero and the video continues the plot from the music video of the original version featuring Wilmer Valderrama and model and actress Priscilla Huggins.
+It was also directed by Terrero and the video continues the plot from the music video of the original version featuring Wilmer Valderrama, Natalia Barulich and model and actress Priscilla Huggins.